 But are these post-sex cramps actual contractions — like impending labor contractions?
 “There’s a difference between cramping and having contractions,” doula and cooperative childbirth educator Ashley Brichter tells Romper.
 “Cramping during or after pregnancy sex is typically from the increased blood flow that comes from being aroused.”

 Pregnancy changes your body in some very unexpected ways.
-One of those ways is how your body responds to stimulus.
+One of those ways is how your body responds to stimuli.
 You may have an enhanced gag reflex, your nipples may be extra sensitive, and you can smell all of the things.
-It comes as no surprise that something as tactile and sensitive as sex and orgasm could rock your world in more ways than one.
+So, it comes as no surprise that something as tactile and sensitive as sex and an orgasm could rock your world in more ways than one.

 Why Does Pregnancy Sex Cause Cramping?

 “It is probably due to the orgasm that causes uterine contractions — which feels like cramping,” obstetrician Dr. Kim Langdon tells Romper.

 As it turns out, those muscles that contract and release an orgasm — specifically the muscles of the abdominals and pelvic floor — are also the same muscles that contract and release during labor contractions.
 Uterine contractions and more intense cramps that start up labor can happen from sex because oxytocin, the hormone present in sex and responsible for orgasms, is the same one that makes contractions happen during labor, Brichter says.

 When you experience an orgasm, the oxytocin that is released can cause your uterine muscles to contract.
 The oxytocin doesn't care if it's for your orgasm or contractions, but because your body is already preparing for labor, it just keeps on contracting.